JesusValeraDev/JesusValera.dev/content/cv/_index.md

       </div>
       <div class="job-description">
         <ul>
-          <li><strong>Redesigned and rebuilt a new shop from scratch</strong> using Symfony, implementing a RESTful API architecture, which significantly improved the performance, scalability, and maintainability</li>
+          <li><strong>Redesigned and rebuilt a new shop from scratch</strong> using Symfony, implementing a <strong>RESTful API</strong> architecture, which significantly improved the performance, scalability, and maintainability</li>
-          <li>Improved the legacy shop's <strong>package customization flow</strong>, improving usability and logic optimization, increasing conversion rates</li>
+          <li>Improved the legacy shop's <strong>package customization flow</strong>, improving usability and logic optimization, contributing to higher conversion rates</li>
+          <li><strong>Extracted components</strong> from the monolith into external services, improving maintainability and drastically reducing deployment time</li>
           <li>Maintenance, debugging, and performance work, ensuring the <strong>stability and reliability</strong> of production systems while reducing technical debt</li>
         </ul>
       </div>